Chapter 2:

 “…Maybe…”

 Both men made their way towards the front door.
 “Wait up, guys!”
 Harper got up and quickly followed suit.
-After a minute, Vergil stood up and joined them outside of the house.
-The four men walked into the wooded area close to Vernon’s home.
-Said homeowner looked around and set his sights on a tree roughly twenty feet away.
+Awkward silence returning to the front room compelled Vergil to stand up and shuffle in behind his male contemporaries on their way to the wooded area around Vernon’s abode.
+Said homeowner eyes locked onto a tree roughly twenty feet away.

 Nicolaus sat focusing for a few seconds, trying to imagine the tree moving.
 Nothing happened.
 “Agh!”
 He began fussing with his hair in frustration!

-“H-how about trying to think back to how you felt before?”
-That was the first time that Vergil had chimed in, surprising the others who’d forgotten he was even outside.
+“H-how about recalling your feeling from before?”
+That was the first time that Vergil had chimed in, surprising the guys who didn’t even notice he was outside!
 “You know, when A-Amala was about to get shot…”

 “I’ll give it a try.”
-Nicolaus closed his eyes, recalling the scene from before.
-He extended his hand again and tried to move the tree.
-Once again, nothing happened.
-“Hang on…wait…” He concentrated, furrowing his brow, to the point of nearly connecting the tips of his eyebrows.
+Nicolaus focused on that lingering feeling.
+He closed his eyes, extended his hand, and tried to move the tree!
+Once again, nothing.
+“Hang on…wait…” Deeply concentrating, bubbling frustration pushed the exasperated young man’s furrowed eyebrow tips to nearly meeting in the middle of his forehead!
 Unfortunately, the tree remained motionless.

 “*Sigh*…maybe I should get a gun and point it at Amala to see if that gets a reaction.”
 A joke, all be it in bad taste came from Vernon.
 “What, not funny?”
 Nicolaus gave Vernon a disapproving glare and tried again.
 “Look…it’s not working.”